bytedance/g3/g3proxy/doc/configuration/servers/plain_tcp_port.rst

 .. note:: The *ingress_network_filter* config option of this server will always applies to the real socket client address.

-.. note:: We only support PROXY Protocol version 2 currently.

 **default**: not set, which means PROXY protocol won't be used

 .. versionadded:: 1.7.19